geometric-intelligence/ece594n/hw1-geomviz/README.md

 - Your visualization functions should work with only matplotlib.
 - You can add options for your functions to be interactive, using plotly or bokeh in addition to matplotlib.
 - Here is an [example of a visualization project by Elodie Maignant](https://github.com/geomstats/geomstats/blob/master/notebooks/16_real_world_applications__visualizations_in_kendall_shape_spaces.ipynb).

+## Grading Criteria

+- The notebook respects the guidelines in this Readme, and in particular: the code is clean and documented.
+10%
+- The notebook gives the correct mathematical definition of the manifold.
+10%
+- The notebook gives 5+ interesting real-world uses of the manifold, with references.
+10%
+- The notebook uses existing `geomstats` operations (log, exp, geodesics, parallel transport) on the manifold.
+20%
+- The notebook uses existing `geomstats` [visualization tools](https://github.com/geomstats/geomstats/blob/master/geomstats/visualization.py) to show the results of the elementary operations.
+20%
+  - If there are no tools in [visualization tools](https://github.com/geomstats/geomstats/blob/master/geomstats/visualization.py) for your manifold, mention it and this criterion is not taken into account.
+- The notebook implements custom visualization tools to show the results of the elementary operations.
+20%
+- The presentation in class is clear and helps give intuition about the manifold.
+10%